mcalistm/SexualHealthCheckOnline/README.md

 * As a user I expect to be able to browse sexual health services.

 #### Site Owner Goals
-* Provide information to the community about upcoming events.
+* Provide information to users about various sexual health services.
-* Gather application interest for internships.
-* Open pathways for communications from community.
-* Accurately display the weather, updated on a weekly basis.
+* Provide users with the ability to contact us for further information.

 ## User Requirements and Expectations
 ##### Requirements